barrykooij/related-posts-for-wp/readme.txt

 Please see the [FAQ section at our website.](http://www.relatedpostsforwp.com/faq/?utm_source=wp-plugin-repo&utm_medium=link&utm_campaign=faq)

+= Where's the settings screen? =
+Settings > Related Posts.

+= Can the displaying of excerpt be disabled? =
+Yes, set the excerpt length to 0 in the Related Posts for WordPress settings screen.

+= Is there any way to custom CSS ? =
+Yes, it's in the Related Posts for WordPress settings screen.

+= Can the automatically outputted CSS be disabled? = Yes, clear the CSS field in the Related Posts for WordPress settings screen.

+= Is there a theme function so I can output this list anywhere in my theme I want? = Not yet, we're working on this and this will be added soon!

+= Is there a shortcode? =
+Yes, use [rp4wp]

+= Does Related Posts for WordPress uses it's own database table ? = There is one custom table created for the post cache, this table will however not be used at the frontend of your website.
+Related Posts are fetched with normal WP_Query objects.

 == Screenshots ==
 1. After activating Related Posts for WordPress, our wizard will automatically start.
 The first step is indexing and caching your posts.
 2. The second step of the wizard is linking related posts for your existing content!
 You can of course also skip this step.